 Look for the trigger

 - If the behavior is new, determine if there have been any big changes in her life.
 A recent move or change of caregiver can be stressful, for example, and frustration and anxiety can cause wandering.
-Take extra measures to calm her in stressful times, such as going on fewer outings and following a steady routine.
+Take extra measures to calm the patient in stressful times, such as going on fewer outings and following a set routine.
 A new medication could be causing agitation as a side effect; mention the wandering to the prescribing doctor.

 - Look for a pattern in wandering episodes.
-If it always happens at night, for example, it could indicate fear or loneliness and she may need extra support after dark.
-If it’s at mealtimes, she may be hungry or thirsty and unable to follow through on these desires.
+If the wandering always happens at night, for example, it could indicate fear or loneliness, and the patient may need extra support after dark.
+If the wandering tends to happen at mealtimes, the patient may be hungry or thirsty and unable to follow through on these desires.
 Some people wander at specific times linked to activities from their previous work life or other former routines.

 Reduce temptations and stressors

 - Keep keys out of sight.
 A friend or relative who has Alzheimer’s that’s severe enough to include wandering shouldn’t be driving.
-But she may still recognize keys left hanging in a familiar place and drive off — even if you don’t think she has memories of driving or still knows how.
+But that person may still recognize keys left hanging in a familiar place and drive off — even if you don’t think he or she has memories of driving or still knows how.

 - Avoid crowds.
-Crowded situations can produce stress that leads to wandering once she’s back at home.
-And from a practical standpoint, it’s hard to keep track of someone who wanders when you’re in a shopping mall, fair, or other large public gathering
+Crowded situations can produce stress that leads to wandering once the patient is back at home.
+And from a practical standpoint, it’s hard to keep track of someone who wanders when you’re in a shopping mall, fair, or other large public gathering.

 - Don’t let a wanderer go out alone.
-Even if the person you’re caring for is a longtime walker, she shouldn’t venture out on her own.
-She could become confused and lose her way home or meander away from her usual turf.
+Even if the person you’re caring for is a longtime walker, he or she shouldn’t venture out unsupervised.
+The patient could become confused and meander away from her usual turf.

-- Don’t leave her in the car.
-If you leave someone prone to wandering alone in the car while you’re running a quick errand in the bank or drugstore, she’s liable to become frightened or worried and slip out of the vehicle.
+- Don’t leave the patient in the car.
+If you leave someone prone to wandering alone in the car while you’re running a quick errand in the bank or drugstore, that person may become frightened or worried and slip out of the vehicle.